COUCH TO THE SUMMIT PERFORMANCE COACHING

 Rates and Commitment

-There are no upfront fees or long-term commitments.
-You can exit without penalty at any time (even after the first month).
+There are no upfront fees or and only an initial two-month starting commitment.
+You can exit without penalty at any time (except for the first two months which are non-refundable) but with conditions.
+My fee and departure policy is available here.

 I am Vancouver, Canada based, but can work with athletes in any area of the world.
 I can take payment in your currency of choice.
-USD: $150/month.
-AUD: $200/month. etc…
+USD: $180/month.
+AUD: $275/month. etc…

 To apply for joining my coaching stable as an athlete please send an email to coaching@couchtothesummit.com with the following intake questionnaire filled in.
 Download it here.

-Intake windows in 2024 (I am only accepting new athletes during these dates in 2024):
+Intake windows in 2024/25 (I am accepting new athletes during these dates with the following conditions):

 Testimonials in Brief